 (b) Live by a Calendar for planning, reflection & communication of your time.

 Using a calendar is probably one of the best things you can start doing today.
 A calendar is free and exists in every smartphone & computer.
+This can be extremely useful especially if you’re planning on starting a drawing business.

 I’m often surprised how many people do not use a calendar or think that a calendar is only for work purposes.
 A calendar gives you reflection, perspective and the ability to control time on your terms.
 We refer to that as being proactive with your todos/goals.
 The inverse of course is a reactive approach where others tell you what to do to achieve their goals.
 Think about this for a second.
 Thanks to Mike from Social Capital for [explaining] this mindset approach (proactive vs reactive) in a powerful form.